 What are the most important things to know about ritonavir?

 Ritonavir can cause serious, life-threatening side effects.
-These include inflammation of the( ), heart rhythm problems, severe allergic reactions, problems, and drug interactions.
+These include inflammation of the( ), heart rhythm problems, severe skin rash and allergic reactions, problems, and .

 Contact your health care provider right away if you have any of the following symptoms that could be signs of pancreatitis: